 Stroll the Tampa Riverwalk

 After you finish your day in Ybor city, take the streetcar to the Tampa Riverwalk.
 Go just before sunset so you can adore the marble busts on the Monument Trail.
 If you time it right, the last half of your walk will be a moonlit stroll by the water.
-Consider staying in one of the hotels near the riverwalk, and start the next morning off with a breakfast at the 211 Restaurant.
+Consider staying in one of the hotels near the riverwalk, and start the next morning off with a breakfast at the 211 Restaurant at the Hilton.

 Spend a Day at Busch Gardens